You Can "Catch" Someone’s Mood Just by Sitting Near Them

 This system evolved to keep us safe, if your tribe was scared, it probably meant there was danger nearby.

-Now, this is the part where science and intuition meet halfway across the dance floor.
+Now, this is the part where science and intuition meet halfway across the dance floor with a little nod.

-There’s growing research suggesting that our bodies emit measurable electromagnetic fields, particularly from the heart.
+There’s actually growing research suggesting that our bodies emit measurable electromagnetic fields, particularly from the heart.

 That’s why you can feel "good vibes" or "bad vibes" from someone before they even open their mouth.